BESS Safety Monitoring Under IM8: What Singapore Grid Operators Must Now Prove

 If you currently operate a grid-tied BESS in Singapore:

-1. Commission a Verify forensic audit for all assets commissioned more than 18 months ago — this establishes your independent safety baseline
+- Commission a Verify forensic audit for assets commissioned more than 18 months ago.
+This establishes an independent safety baseline.

-3. Draft a monitoring methodology document using the forensic audit findings as the technical foundation — the Verify report provides the specific language a methodology document requires
+- Draft a monitoring methodology document using the forensic audit findings as the technical foundation.
+The Verify report gives you language that is much easier to defend.

 If you are tendering for GeBIZ BESS-related work: